KML Style Range & Display Order

 13. Run Workspace and View Output

-Run the workspace then view the output in Google Earth.
-Note that the pollution monitoring facility data appears above the zipcode boundaries and the monitoring facilities are extruded based on the pollution level.
+Run the workspace, then view the output in Google Earth.
+Note that the pollution monitoring facility data appears above the zipcode boundaries, and the monitoring facilities are extruded based on the pollution level.

 Data Attribution

-The data used here originates from data made available by the Government of Austin, Texas.
-It contains information available to the public domain.
+The data used in this article originates from open data made available by the City of Austin, Texas.
+It contains data licensed under the Public Domain Dedication License, as provided by the City of Austin.